halprin/git-secret/README.md

 Secrets are then scanned.

 ### Specifying Secrets
 There are two locations that `git-secrets` checks for secret specifications.
-The second location is checked only if the specifications aren't found in the first location.
+The secrets from the two locations are merged together.
 1. A `.gitsecrets` file in the top level directory of the repository.
 1. `~/.gitsecrets`.